lexibank/tlopo/out/vol4/chapter7.md

 ## 4. Mosquitoes (Order Diptera = ‘two wings’: Family _Culicidae_)

-A POc reconstruction for ‘mosquito’, ^hamuk, is based on numerous cognates from all major subgroups, with little variation in meaning, together with a PMP antecedent.
+A POc reconstruction for ‘mosquito’, _&ast;ñamuk_, is based on numerous cognates from all major subgroups, with little variation in meaning, together with a PMP antecedent.
 In some Papuan Tip languages reflexes form compounds to refer to a range of small flying biting insects.
-The PT reflexes have undergone a common sporadic vowel change, lowering of unstressed -u to -o.
+The PT reflexes have undergone a common sporadic vowel change, lowering of unstressed _-u_ to _-o_.

-A number of terms that refer to the mosquito have been reconstructed in addition to &ast;hamuk.
+A number of terms that refer to the mosquito have been reconstructed in addition to _&ast;ñamuk_.

-Figure 7.2  _Anopheles sp._, mosquito
+Figure 7.2:  _Anopheles sp._, mosquito

 <a id="p-381"></a>